jimmykallhagen/Nordix/README.md

 - Zfsbootmenu as standard
 - optimized every directory, for recordsize and compression
 - developed our own tools to measure files, this has been done on three different arch systems to get a fair picture of optimization
+- ISO handle zfs raid stripe, mirror, slog, l2arc, special vdevs.
+- Fully optimazed zfs.conf

+### **ARC** _-_ Like you've never seen it before

+ZFS has a more server-like cache behavior by default, with prioritizing hot and cold data I have instead tuned zfs ARC to instead cache NOW! and drop cache, this gives a pretty powerful setup for desktops.
+I can say that I myself have a hit rate of 97%!!! the system goes between 50-69GB/

+- I have set the options to have zfs cache compressed data, this gives you superpowers!

 #### **Virtual Machine**
 Nordix will offer VM solutions like no one has ever seen before.